Stephen Hopkins (politician): Ancestry and early life

 Hopkins was born in Providence in the Colony of Rhode Island and Providence Plantations, the second of nine children of William and Ruth (Wilkinson) Hopkins.
-His grandfather William Hopkins was very prominent in colonial affairs, having served for more than 40 years as a deputy from Providence, assistant, speaker of the House of Deputies, and major.
-His grandmother Abigail Whipple Hopkins was a daughter of Providence settler John Whipple, sister of wealthy Providence merchant Joseph Whipple, and aunt to Deputy Governor Joseph Whipple Jr. His great grandfather was Thomas Hopkins, one of the earliest settlers of Providence Plantations.
-Thomas Hopkins was orphaned and raised by his uncle William Arnold, and he sailed to New England in 1635 with his Arnold relatives, including his cousin Benedict Arnold who became the first governor of the colony under the Royal Charter of 1663.
+His grandfather William Hopkins was very prominent in colonial affairs, having served for more than 40 years as a deputy from Providence, speaker of the House of Deputies, and major.
+His grandmother Abigail Whipple Hopkins was a daughter of Providence settler John Whipple, sister of wealthy Providence merchant Joseph Whipple, and aunt to Deputy Governor Joseph Whipple Jr. His great-grandfather was Thomas Hopkins, one of the earliest settlers of Providence Plantations.
+Thomas Hopkins was orphaned and raised by his uncle William Arnold, and he sailed to New England in 1635 with his Arnold relatives, including his cousin Benedict Arnold, who became the first governor of the colony under the Royal Charter of 1663.

 The early part of Hopkins's life was spent in the wooded northern part of Providence known as Chopmist Hill, an area that became Scituate, Rhode Island.
 There were no schools in this area at the time, but the books belonging to the family were supplemented by a small circulating collection and provided him with reading material, which he consumed voraciously.
 Historian Irving Richman refers to Hopkins as "a close and severe student, filling up all the spare hours of his life with reading."
 John Sanderson writes, "He attached himself in early youth to the study of books and men."
 Hopkins gained skills in surveying from his grandfather Samuel Wilkinson.
 He used his surveying skills to revise the streets and create a map of Scituate, and later he did the same for Providence.
 His father gave him 70 acre of land when he was 19 because of his responsibility as a youth, and his grandfather Hopkins gave him an additional 90 acre.

 Hopkins was interested in astronomy and other scientific endeavors, and he was involved in the observation of the transit of Venus across the face of the Sun on June 3, 1769.
 Joseph Brown had obtained a complete set of the necessary instruments, including a reflecting telescope, a micrometer, and a sextant, and an observatory was erected on a hill in Providence (later named "Transit Street" in honor of the event).
 Brown was assisted by a group that included Hopkins, Benjamin West, and others who were also interested in science.
-The observation enabled them to very accurately determine the latitude of Providence (to the nearest second of arc), after which the longitude was determined by comparing observations of the Moons of Jupiter with similar observations made in Cambridge, England.
+The observation enabled them to very accurately determine the latitude of Providence to the nearest second of arc, after which the longitude was determined by comparing observations of the Moons of Jupiter with similar observations made in Cambridge, England.
 He was elected to the revived American Philosophical Society in 1768.